dreamenddischarger/umiproj-wh-tl/README.md

 Automated build process:

 This repository is set up to produce a pre-release on every push.
-If you can push to this repo, you can just wait for the build to finish after the push and download it from your releases page.
-The releases page is where testers should check for latest versions of the script as well.
+If you can push to this repo, you can just wait for the build to finish after the push and download it from [here](../../releases/latest).
+This page is where testers should check for latest versions of the script as well.

 Manual build process:
 1. Install PHP somewhere on your PATH.
 No extra modules are required, just the default configuration is fine.